-- 16. Outline how the policies and measures included in the updated plan are consistent with Lithuania's national recovery and resilience plan and the REPowerEU chapter. - 17.
-Explain in more detail how and by when Lithuania intends to phase out remaining fossil fuel subsidies. - 18.
-Provide more detailed information on the social, employment and skills consequences, or any other distributional impacts, of the climate and energy transition, and on the planned objectives, policies and measures to support a just transition.
+- 16. Explain in detail how and by when Cyprus intends to phase out the remaining fossil fuel subsidies. - 17.
+Provide detailed information on the social, employment and skills consequences, or any other distributional impacts, of the climate and energy transition, and on the planned objectives, policies and measures to support a just transition.
 Specify the form of support, the impact of the initiatives, the target groups and the resources dedicated, taking into account the Council Recommendation on ensuring a fair transition towards climate neutrality21.
-Include, to the extent possible, more elements to provide an adequate analytical basis for the preparation of a future Social Climate Plan, in accordance with Regulation (EU) 2023/95522, including indications on how to assess the challenges and social impacts on the most vulnerable of the emissions trading system for fuel combustion in buildings, road transport and additional sectors, and to identify potential beneficiaries and a relevant policy framework.
-Explain how the policy framework identified in the NECP will contribute to the preparation of the Lithuania's Social Climate Plan and how the consistency between the two plans will be ensured. - 19.
-Expand the already good regional cooperation with neighbouring Member States within the Baltic Sea area and within the Baltic Energy Market Interconnection Plan High-Level Group, including on renewables, energy efficiency and the internal market, taking into account common challenges and shared objectives.
-Pursue efforts to sign the remaining required bilateral solidarity arrangement for the security of gas supply with its neighbours (Poland).
+Ensure alignment between the fossil fuel phase down timeline outlined in the Territorial Just Transition Plan and the final updated NECP, in particular in relation to the Dhekelia heavy fuel power plant.
+Include, to the extent possible, more elements to provide an adequate analytical basis for the preparation of a future Social Climate Plan, in accordance with Regulation (EU) 2023/95522 including indications on how to assess the challenges and social impacts on the most vulnerable of the emissions trading system for fuel combustion in buildings, road transport and additional sectors, and to identify potential beneficiaries and a relevant policy framework.
+Explain how the policy framework identified in the NECP will contribute to the preparation of the Cyprus' Social Climate Plan and how the consistency between the two plans will be ensured. - 18.
+Ensure inclusive public participation within a reasonable timeframe and broad participation of local authorities and civil society in the preparation of the plan.
+Provide a clear overview on how the consultation process will enable broad public participation from all relevant authorities, citizens, and stakeholders, including social partners, in the preparation of both the draft and final updated plan.
+Provide a summary of the views expressed by different actors, and a summary of how the plan integrates the views expressed during the consultations. - 19.
+Strengthen regional cooperation and describe, in particular, how Cyprus plans to establish a framework for cooperation with other Member States by 2025, in line with Article 9 of Directive (EU) 2018/2001 as amended.